felixongom/hot/README.md

 Hot\Hot::exist('hello');
 ```
 ### json()
-Converts array to jason object.
+Converts array to json object.
 Has no effect on numbers and strings.
 ```php
 Hot\Hot::json(['name'=>'tom']);
 ```
 ### send()
-Converts array to jason object and echo it.
+Converts array to json object and echo it.
 Has no effect on numbers and strings.
 ```php
 Hot\Hot::send(['name'=>'tom']);
 ```